Book Collection of the First World War

-This is the initial volume of a projected two-volume narrative history of Minnesota's contribution to the war with Germany (World War I).
+The initial volume of a projected two-volume narrative history of Minnesota's contribution to the war with Germany (World War I).
 It has been produced under the direction of the Minnesota Historical Society.

 For the first time, women joined the ranks of its enlisted men.
 The yeomen (F.) and the Navy nurses in World War I paved the way for the women in today’s Navy.

-Volume 1 covers the AEF's general headquarters, the American Services of Supply, armies, army corps, and separate forces, including the three French army corps under American command in 1918 and American units in North Russia and Siberia.
+Volume 1 covers the AEFs general headquarters, the American Services of Supply, armies, army corps, and separate forces, including the three French army corps under American command in 1918 and American units in North Russia and Siberia.

-Volume 3 Part 1 presents an array of useful information on the zone of the interior and includes the organization and activities of the War Department, the territorial departments, the divisions that did not deploy overseas, and data about posts, camps, and stations.
+Volume 3 Part 1 presents an array of helpful information on the zone of the interior and includes the organization and activities of the War Department, the territorial departments, the divisions that did not deploy overseas, and data about posts, camps, and stations.

-Volume 3 Part 3, Directory of Troops, contains an introduction and unit index, followed by a succinct account of practically every Army unit that was at any time stationed in the Zone of the Interior in 1917, 1918, and 1919.
+Volume 3 Part 3, Directory of Troops, contains an introduction and unit index, followed by a concise account of practically every Army unit that was at any time stationed in the Zone of the Interior in 1917, 1918, and 1919.

 The softcover first edition of this book offers a photographic record of World War I for war activities in Europe in 1917.
 It was published in the series by Arms and Armour.